GreenDelta/openLCA2-manual/src/parameters/parameters.md

  1. Right-click on "Global parameters" in the "Indicators and Parameters" section in the Navigation panel.
  2.	select "New parameter".
- 3. Enter the name, description (optional), type (input or dependent parameter) and amount, then click on "Finish".
+ 3. Enter the name (see rules below), description (optional), type (input or dependent parameter) and amount, then click on "Finish".

 ![](../media/create_global_parameter.png)
 _Creation of a global parameter_